Vibhanshusingh-001/NGS_Data-analysis_biostatistics/README.md

  	Reduced Sensitivitys
 ### For the top 10 PMPs, estimate the threshold of reads required to confidently call Tissue #2 at a sequencing depth of 1 million reads.

          import pandas as pd

-	file_path = "statistical_significant_pmps.csv"
+	file_path = "statistical_significant_pmps.csv"  # Use the provided data file
 	data = pd.read_csv(file_path)

-	# sort by Adjusted P-Value to get the top 10 PMPs
+	# Sort by Adjusted P-Value (column 'Adjusted_P_Value') to get the top 10 PMPs
 	top_pmps = data.sort_values(by='Adjusted_P_Value').head(10)

-	# assuming a sequencing depth of 1 million reads for tissue #2
+	# Assuming a sequencing depth of 1 million reads for Tissue #2
 	sequencing_depth_t2 = 1_000_000

 	# Estimate the threshold of reads required for each PMP